Proving your identity

 Concerned you’re a victim of identity fraud?

-If you believe that somebody may have stolen your identity, we can place a restriction on your Roads and Maritime records, so that full proof of identity is required by anyone attempting to do business with us in your name.
+If you believe that somebody may have stolen your identity, we can place a restriction on your Transport for NSW records, so that full proof of identity is required by anyone attempting to do business with us in your name.
 Call us on 13 22 13 for assistance.